-Following the announcement 5th January by the Prime Minister of a new lockdown in England from Wednesday 6th January, Bath Academy can now confirm the following:
+Following the announcement 22nd February by the Prime Minister of the government’s plan to begin lifting lockdown restrictions, and the return of students to college, Bath Academy can now confirm the following:

 For further clarification, concerns or questions, please email: email@example.com .

 In the event of a full or partial closure, Bath Academy is committed to providing continuity of education to its students and will do so through a process of remote (online) learning.

 All our courses, including GCSE, A-LEVEL, RESIT, and UFP courses will continue online through lockdown as government regulations allow.
 Remote learning provision, including mock exams, formative assessments, and homework, will be provided via the following online platforms: Microsoft Teams, Zoom, and Showbie.
 To find out more about how we’re managing our remote curriculum, please click here.
 To see our full Academic Calendar click here.

 Full Closure – In the event of a full Tier 3-4 closure, Bath Academy will ensure:

 - Teachers deliver the curriculum remotely via Microsoft Teams and other platforms, either live or pre-recorded.